 Jean has grown a lot since her first appearance on Sex Education.
 Over the course of the first two seasons, she allows Otis some independence as a growing teenager, and also discovers that she might want a more committed romantic relationship for herself.
+She also helps Maureen by giving her a vibrator.
 In season 3, it seems that Jean and Otis have finally found their footing, but now Jean has other things to worry about – primarily her pregnancy with Jakob.
 When she finally musters the courage to tell him about the baby, he rejects her advances.
 Jean suggests they attend couples therapy, though they don’t go to many sessions.

 For much of the season, Jean has little to do other than worry about giving birth – though these scenes allow for some interesting feminist discourse with medical staff at the hospital.
 Outside of her pregnancy, Jean makes a few public appearances to discuss Moordale and the sex education curriculum in schools across the country.
 She also plays a key role in Aimee’s healing journey following her assault in season 2.
 Overall, Jean doesn’t grow all that much this season, other than to accept responsibility for her past behaviour – specifically relating to Jakob’s mistrust and the true paternity of her baby.
 Of course, this is a significant step for her, but one that she already started to take in season 2.

 Of all the characters in the show’s ever-growing ensemble, Michael’s arc stands out because he’s so separate from the other characters this season.
 It’s also the first time he’s been willing to change.
 The result is one of the most affecting storylines of season 3.
 Michael is living with his brother, who is wealthier and overall more successful than Michael.
 A series of flashbacks to his youth reveal that he was also more of a favourite with their father.